imohitch/DeepLearningOnAndroid/SETUP.md

 ![Image 7](images/tf_2_mnist_small.jpg)

 **try running both apps by switching positions of the activities entries there.
 Else you will have two apps installed with name TF-MNIST and TF-BASIC, run from there.
 You may need to kill the first app before opening second app.**

-## 3.Overview of Java code in app

-- part of code you should care about
-- explaination of tensorflow related code